Mildly Overparameterized ReLU Networks Have a Favorable Loss Landscape: Abstract

 \section{Abstract}

-We study the loss landscape of two-layer mildly overparameterized ReLU neural networks on a generic finite input dataset for the squared error loss.
-Our approach involves bounding the dimension of the sets of local and global minima using the rank of the Jacobian of the parameterization map.
-Using results on random binary matrices, we show most activation patterns correspond to parameter regions with no bad differentiable local minima.
+We study the loss landscape of both shallow and deep, mildly overparameterized ReLU neural networks on a generic finite input dataset for the squared error loss.
+We show both by count and volume that most activation patterns correspond to parameter regions with no bad local minima.
 Furthermore, for one-dimensional input data, we show most activation regions realizable by the network contain a high dimensional set of global minima and no bad local minima.
-We experimentally confirm these results by finding a phase transition from most regions having full rank to many regions having deficient rank depending on the amount of overparameterization.
+We experimentally confirm these results by finding a phase transition from most regions having full rank Jacobian to many regions having deficient rank depending on the amount of overparameterization.